regineshirley/CPSC473_Project1/README.md

     > npm install -g browser-sync

 ### Running the application:
-#### Navigate to Project folder in the terminal-
+**Navigate to Project folder in the terminal-**

 	> cd CPSC473_Project1
-#### Type in the following command-
+**Type in the following command- to start the json server**

 	> json-server --port=3002 --watch db.json
-#### Open another terminal and use following commands -
+**Open another terminal and use following commands**

 	> cd CPSC473_Project1
-	> browser-sync start --server
+	> browser-sync start --server --files "*.html, stylesheets/*.css, scripts/*.js"

-#### Web server will be up and running on your local machine at -
+**Web server will be up and running on your local machine at -**

 	> http://localhost:3000

+## Technical Details
+#### Purpose:
+Students can vote on how likely it is that a given topic will show up on the next test.

+##### Functionality:
+* Users can register with their school email_id and create a own password
+* Once students registered, they can login to like or dislike a particular topic.

+##### JSON database structure:
+The db.json consist of two arrays called "Topics_Submitted" and "LoginAccounts".

+**TopicSubmissions**
+1.	“id”: this is used as a unique identifier for topics.
+2.	“course”: Course name.
+3.	“topic”: It is the topic name from the course.
+4.	“likes”:  counter for number of likes
+5.	“dislikes”: counter for number of dislikes
+6.	“likesEmail”: this is an array which consist email_ids of students who liked a topic.
+7.	“dislikesEmail”: this is an array which consist email_ids of students who disliked a topic.

+**LoginAccounts**
+1.	“id”: this is used as a unique identifier for user id.
+2.	“username”: it has the user's email id.
+3.	“password”: it contains the user password.

 ## Group Members:
--Regine Lee
+* Regine Lee
--Arjen Mercado
+* Arjen Mercado
+* Nikita Sadinidhi Vijayan
--Diana Galvan
+* Diana Galvan
--Luan Khong
+* Luan Khong
--Eric Lara
+* Eric Lara
--Nikita Sadinidhi Vijayan